5 Weight Loss Mistakes You Might Be Making (And What You Can Do About It)

 Switch up your workout movements regularly.
 For instance, if you’re doing squats every workout, try Bulgarian split squats or deadlifts instead to challenge your body differently.

-FIVE: Exercising Too Much
+FIVE: Exercising Too Much (and restricting food more than necessary)

 Excessive exercise can backfire, especially if you’re burning more calories than you’re consuming.
 When you overtrain without sufficient rest or proper nutrition, your body can respond by storing calories due to stress and hormonal imbalances.